-Technology combined with Maths and Physics is an excellent choice for engineering based careers.
-With a firm background in electronics, materials, mechanisms, fluid control, manufacturing and computing, technology has proven to be beneficial for students studying a wide range of subjects at university.
+Technology combined with Maths and Physics is an excellent choice for engineering- based careers.
+With a firm background in electronics, materials, mechanisms, fluid control, manufacturing and computing, Technology has proven to be beneficial for students studying a wide range of subjects at university.
 Past students have gone on to study a vast range of subjects including Computer Science, Electrical Engineering, Civil Engineering, Mechanical Engineering, Information Technology, Education and Software Engineering.

-Essential criteria: a good grade B in GCSE Technology (233 plus) and a strong background in Physics or Maths.
+Essential criteria: a good grade B in GCSE Technology: 233 plus AND a coursework mark of 132 UMS or above.
 Desirable criteria: A or A in GCSE Technology and an A or A in Physics or Maths.
-Coursework min of 132 UMS

 - The A Level is comprised of four units, the first two making up an AS-Level, which can be awarded as a discrete qualification.
-The A2 comprises a further two units and completes the full A-Level qualification. - Unit 1 examines Product Design and Systems and Control (Mechanisms, Pneumatics and Electronics.
+The A2 comprises a further two units and completes the full A Level qualification. - Unit 1 examines Product Design and Systems and Control (Mechanisms, Pneumatics and Electronics.
 Since we specialise in two of these areas at GCSE, students will benefit as a large section of the specification will be known to them).
-This unit is assessed by one examination at the end of Year 13. - Unit 2 is a re-design project chosen by the student, folio and product will be presented and assessed at the end of Year 13. - Students who proceed to the full A-Level will study two further units which combine to manufacture a practical project with the Design and Manufacture elements assessed separately.
-This project is internally assessed at the end of Year 14. - The final assessment of the Technology A-Level will be A2 examination, which is a continuation of the Mechanisms/Pneumatics or Electronics studied in AS Unit 1. - Coursework accounts for 50% of the full A-Level.
+This unit is assessed by one examination at the end of Year 13. - Unit 2 is a re-design project chosen by the student, folio and product will be presented and assessed at the end of Year 13. - Students who proceed to the full A Level will study two further units which combine to manufacture a practical project with the Design and Manufacture elements assessed separately.
+This project is internally assessed at the end of Year 14. - The final assessment of the Technology A Level will be the A2 examination, which is a continuation of the Mechanisms/Pneumatics or Electronics studied in AS Unit 1. - Coursework accounts for 50% of the full A Level.